April 21st, 2020 Last Updated on: February 3rd, 2021

 Pemmican With Fruit

 This unique recipe was made for a hearty food that was easy to carry along on trips.
 Pemmican is simply a combination of dried meat such as Buffalo or venison, dried berries, and lard or meat fat.
-Chokecherries were used traditionally but more modern recipes can use any type of dried fruit you prefer.
+Traditional recipes used chokecherries, but more modern recipes can use any type of dried fruit you prefer.

 Prickly Pear Cactus Jelly

 Unique concoction from the Southwest would taste delicious on fry bread or with other meals.
-Prickly pear cactus jelly may be a more modern invention with a store-bought packet of fruit pectin and white sugar, but it does harken back to native use of this delicious cactus in various dishes.
-In the same way you make most jelly, you boil the fruit with the sugar and pectin, strain it well, and keep it in sterilized jars.
+Prickly pear cactus jelly may be a more modern invention with a store-bought packet of fruit pectin and white sugar.
+But it does harken back to native use of this delicious cactus in various dishes.
+In the same way you make most jelly, you boil the fruit with the sugar and pectin.
+Then, you strain it well, and keep it in sterilized jars.

 Questions and considerations about the authenticity or traditional methods and flavors in Native American recipes found here and elsewhere will always arise.
 If you are aware of the types of foods that were native to North America centuries ago, you can better pick meat, vegetable, grain, and fruit dishes that have historical context.

 Enjoy your exploration of Native American recipes.
 Introduce them to your family and friends.
 Do research about their authenticity and learn something about the people that would have eaten them long ago.
-Food is, after all, a huge part of culture and can give you insight into how people lived many years ago and how they still enjoy their favorite meals together today.
+Food is, after all, a huge part of culture.
+It can give you insight into how people used to live and how they still enjoy their favorite meals today.

 Home » Native American Articles » Food »